Fruit (plant structure)

-Fruit anatomy is the plant anatomy of the internal structure of fruit.
 Fruits are the mature ovary or ovaries of one or more flowers.
 They are found in three main anatomical categories: aggregate fruits, multiple fruits, and simple fruits.
-Aggregate fruits are formed from a single compound flower and contain many ovaries or fruitlets.
-Examples include raspberries and blackberries.
-Multiple fruits are formed from the fused ovaries of multiple flowers or inflorescence.
-Examples include fig, mulberry, and pineapple.

-Simple fruits are formed from a single ovary and may contain one or many seeds.
-They can be either fleshy or dry.
-In fleshy fruit, during development, the pericarp (ovary wall) and other accessory structures become the fleshy portion of the fruit.
-The types of fleshy fruits are berries, pomes, and drupes.
+Fruitlike structures may develop directly from the seed itself rather than the ovary, such as a fleshy aril or sarcotesta.

-In some fruits, the edible portion is not derived from the ovary, but rather from the aril, such as the mangosteen or pomegranate, and the pineapple from which tissues of the flower and stem provide food.
 The grains of grasses are single-seed simple fruits wherein the pericarp and seed coat are fused into one layer.
 This type of fruit is called a caryopsis.
 Examples include cereal grains, such as wheat, barley, oats and rice.

 Categories of fruits

 Fruits are found in three main anatomical categories: aggregate fruits, multiple fruits, and simple fruits.
 Aggregate fruits are formed from a single compound flower and contain many ovaries or fruitlets.
 Examples include raspberries and blackberries.
 Multiple fruits are formed from the fused ovaries of multiple flowers or inflorescence.
 An example of multiple fruits are the fig, mulberry, and the pineapple.
 Simple fruits are formed from a single ovary and may contain one or many seeds.
 They can be either fleshy or dry.
 In fleshy fruit, during development, the pericarp and other accessory structures become the fleshy portion of the fruit.
 The types of fleshy fruits are berries, pomes, and drupes.
 In berries, the entire pericarp is fleshy but this excludes the exocarp which acts as more as a skin.
 There are berries that are known as pepo, a type of berry with an inseparable rind, or hesperidium, which has a separable rind.
-An example of a pepo is the cucumber and a lemon would be an example of a hesperidium.
+A cucumber is an example of a pepo, while a lemon is an example of a hesperidium.
 The fleshy portion of the pomes is developed from the floral tube and like the berry most of the pericarp is fleshy but the endocarp is cartilaginous; an apple is an example of a pome.
-Lastly, drupes are known for being one-seeded with a fleshy mesocarp; an example of this would be the peach.
+Lastly, drupes are known for being one-seeded with a fleshy mesocarp; an example of this is the peach.
 However, there are fruits where the fleshy portion is developed from tissues that are not the ovary, such as in the strawberry.
 The edible part of the strawberry is formed from the receptacle of the flower.
 Due to this difference the strawberry is known as a false fruit or an accessory fruit.